Concerns & Grievances

 3. The assistant dean, at his/her own initiative, or upon petition by any of the parties involved, may appoint a three-person ad hoc committee to hear and review the matter.
 This committee shall advise the assistant dean, who shall then notify all relevant parties of his/her recommendation, including the outcome of the committee review and other grounds on which the recommendation was based.
 The assistant dean's recommendation must be completed within 10 school days of the conclusion of the committee review.

 4. If Steps 1–3 do not resolve the grievance, students may request the Graduate School's assistance in an informal resolution.

 5. If all efforts at informal resolution of the problem prove to be unsuccessful, the next step involves filing a formal written grievance complaint with the appropriate dean.
-For graduate students, that is the dean of the Graduate School, and the procedures to be followed are presented in Graduate School Memorandum #33.
+For graduate students, that is the dean of the Graduate School, and the procedures to be followed are presented in the Graduate School Policy for Grievances.

 6. Non-graduate students (i.e. undergraduates or graduate non-matriculated students) should follow the procedures outlined in the Non-Graduate Students section below.